CefasRepRes/agriforwards-summer-school-2022/README.md

 Software must navigate the autonomous vessel to the fishing grounds, considering collision avoidance and minimising fuel costs.

-- [ ] RB to flesh this out a bit more detail and consult Kieran to try to make it realistic or at least plausible.

 ### Task

 Given data about bathymetry, windfarms and shipping (AIS), determine an optimal fishing location and plot a passage plan.
 Show your results on a map.

-- [ ] RB to explore UKHO and other GIS data sets.
-EMODnet, JNCC (from Daniel Wood).

-AIS data?

 Consider using some kind of constraint satisfaction / linear optimisation framework?
 Random utility models are used in